 Cropping and a unique point of view make this “not your everyday snowman”!
-I first saw this composition idea on Art Projects for Kids (done with oil pastels) and then on Deep Space Sparkle (done with tempera paint).
+I first saw this composition idea on Art Projects for Kids (done with oil pastels – original link no longer works!) and then on Deep Space Sparkle (done with tempera paint).
 I used this lesson to teach my first graders about cropping and the 3/4 view portrait.
 They loved it when I told them the portrait they would be painting was of a snowman instead of a person!

 - 12×18 blue construction paper